Wirecloud/agile-dashboards/intersect-list-operator/README.md

-AND Filter operator
+Intersect List operator
 ======================

-The AND Filter operator is a WireCloud operator that provides ...
+The Intersect List operator is a WireCloud operator that provides the ability to intersect two lists.

+The input lists may have nested lists.

 Build
 -----